kariIT/ios-pwa-splashscreen/README.md

-## How to implement custom app icon and splash screen support for iOS to PWA
+## How to implement a custom app icon and a splash screen support for iOS to PWA

 __1. Add a service worker__